 ABOUT THE ARTIST

-Katt Naz Viloria is a Venezuelan-born, American-raised multidisciplinary artist who undertakes an impressive and thought-provoking exploration of various art forms, making it challenging to categorize her diverse, innovative, and ever-evolving body of work.
+Katt Naz Viloria is a Venezuelan-born, American-raised multidisciplinary artist who works out of the River Arts District in Asheville, NC.
+She undertakes an impressive and thought-provoking exploration of various art forms, making it challenging to categorize her diverse, innovative, and ever-evolving body of work.
 She delves deeply into themes of intuition, self-reflection, immigration, individuality, spirituality, and pressing social unrests.
 Meticulously weaving these profound elements into a rich tapestry that resonates with both personal and collective human experiences.

 In late 2023 she took part in Lamplights AVL’s local artist residency “The Residency @ 821” in West Asheville.
-For two weeks she turned a lively loft into a gallery for her first solo show, a major step in her career.
-Selected works from that show reached a new audience in 2024 at Eagle Market Streets Development in Downtown Asheville, where they were displayed for Hispanic Heritage Month through January 2025.
-Her most recent major contribution was co-curating the benefit group show “ReClaim The R.A.D.” with Rob Czar of Czart Gallery.
-After Tropical Storm Helene devastated Asheville’s River Arts District, the exhibit helped raise funds and gave local artists a place to share their stories.
-The opening drew over 200 people, was the first art show since the flood and reinforced the communities resilience.
+Turning the loft into a open studio and gallery for her first solo show.
+Selected works from that show reached a new audience in 2024 at Eagle Market Streets Development in Downtown Asheville, where some pieces were displayed for Hispanic Heritage Month through January 2025.
+Her most major contribution was co-curating the hurricane Helene benefit show “ReClaim The R.A.D.” with Rob Czar of Czart Gallery.
+After Tropical Storm Helene devastated Asheville’s River Arts District, the exhibit helped raise funds and gave 20 local artists a place to share their stories.
+The opening drew over 200 people and was the first art show since the flood which really showed the communities resilience.

-In 2026 she received the “New Artist Member Award” from the Wendy Whitson Scholarships for Artists Fund, a RADA program that helps remove financial barriers and promote equity for artists.
-Katt continues to pursue the River Arts District community, contributing to projects and collaborations that create memorable, cultural, educational, and inspiring experiences for artists and art lovers.
+Now in 2026 she’s received the “New Artist Member Award” from the Wendy Whitson Scholarships for Artists Fund, a RADA program that helps remove financial barriers and promote equity for artists in the district.
+Katt continues to pursue the River Arts District community by contributing to projects and collaborating to make memorable, cultural, and inspiring experiences for artists and art lovers.
+You can view her work inside Czart Gallery and The Radical Hotel in the River Arts District.